CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Can inspect the implicit permutation at the end of the circuit
 ..
 Two circuits can have the same sequence of gates but different unitaries (and behave differently under composition) because of implicit permutations

 The permutation has been reduced to something implicit in the graph, and we now find that tracing a path from an input can reach an output with a different :py:class:`UnitID`.
 Since this permutation is missing in the command sequence, simulating the circuit would only give the correct state up to a permutation of the qubits.
 This does not matter when running on real devices where the final quantum system is discarded after use, but is detectable when using a statevector simulator.
 This is handled automatically by ``pytket`` backends, but care should be taken when reading from the :py:class:`~pytket.circuit.Circuit` directly - two quantum :py:class:`~pytket.circuit.Circuit` s can have the same sequence of instructions but different unitaries because of implicit permutations.
 This permutation information is typically dropped when exporting to another software framework.
-The :py:meth:`Circuit.implicit_qubit_permutation` method can be used to inspect such a permutation.
+The :py:meth:`~pytket.circuit.Circuit.implicit_qubit_permutation` method can be used to inspect such a permutation.

 Modifying Operations Within Circuits